7 Amazing November Events Not To Miss in Knoxville

-While the holidays are a big part of many of the activities taking place, there is often something for everyone happening.
-For those looking for a way to get out and have some fun, consider these events.
+While the holidays are a big part of many of the activities, there is often something for everyone happening for those looking for a way to get out and have some fun, consider these events.

 1. Visit the Farmer’s Market

-The Market Square Farmers’ Market continues in the month of November, offering tasty foods and lots of outdoor fun.
+The Market Square Farmers’ Market continues in November, offering tasty foods and lots of outdoor fun.
 There’s still a lot to find available, including fresh fruits and vegetables.
-It’s also a good time to visit for a favorite treat before the holidays get underway.
+It’s also an excellent time to visit for a favorite treat before the holidays get underway.
 The fresh bread and bakery are easy to smell when you arrive.

 The market also offers a wide range of artisan booths selling their crafts.
 These make the perfect holiday gift even if you’re buying for yourself.
 It happens on Wednesdays and Saturdays on Market Square from 9 am to 1 pm.
 Many of the goodies here are inexpensive and the perfect way to stock up the fridge for the week ahead.

 A local tradition in Knoxville, the Veteran’s Day Parade, is an excellent way to be a part of the city and to honor the men and women that helped fight for our freedom.
 It takes place on Gay Street on November 11th from 10:45 am until 12 pm.
 The parade heads from the Knoxville Coliseum up Howard H. Baker Jr. Avenue and then to Church Street.
 It turns right and follows Gay Street the rest of the way until it ends at Depot Avenue.
 You can stand along any part of the route to be a part of it.